reimagined/resolve/docs/testing.md

         }))
 ```

-The `aggregate` configuration object should have the following fields:
+The `aggregate` function's parameter should be an object with the following fields:

 | Field                    | Description                         |
 | ------------------------ | ----------------------------------- |